The Makings of a Modern Enterprise Datacenter

 - Visibility into all workloads and network traffic in order to identify problems and guarantee resources are available as needed

-- Security to ensure the ever-growing amount of data and connected devices are properly monitored and information consistently governed
+- Security to ensure the ever-growing amount of data and connected devices are properly monitored and information is consistently governed

 Elite performance: what to aim for